markshepherd/IPIP-NEO-Scorer/README.md

     When it prompts for a filename, drag in the file `Johnson 120 IPIP-NEO-PI-R.csv` from the `csv` folder, and hit Return.

-This will create a file called `IPIP Scores.txt` in your Desktop folder.
-This file contains all the domain and facet scores for each email address that submitted a survey.
-Surveys that are not associated with a user email address wiil not be included in the report.
-You can double click this file to view it in TextEdit, or do whatever you need to do with it.
-Here's what the report looks like:
+This will create a folder called `IPIP Scores` in your Documents folder.
+Each time you run the app it creates a new sub-folder with a unique timestamp name.
+The folder contains various documents derived from the survey answers:
+* Scores.csv - a concise data file giving each user's 5 domain scores and 30 facet scores.
+* Report.txt - a summary report giving each user's domain and facet scores, along with annotations that help you evaluate how reliable the answers are.
+* *email-address*.pdf - for each user there is a PDF file with the email address as the file name.
+This is a detailed report, custom-generated for each user, that explains each of the user's domain and facet scores.
+* Survey Answers.csv - a copy of the input data file.

 ````
 jane_smith_123@gmail.com